steadylearner/Redux_Observable_and_Rxjs/README.md

 [combineLaetst(combine streams(observable) from two distint elements, similar to zip ]

-## RXJS LINK(Some are deprecated, but still useful, compare with curruent official api)
+## RXJS link(Some are deprecated, but still useful, compare them with official api)

  * https://rxjs-dev.firebaseapp.com/api/index/from
  * https://www.learnrxjs.io/